 Skip to main content

-As you cope with chronic lymphocytic leukemia (CLL) and treatment, you need to have honest, open discussions with your doctor.
+As you cope with chronic lymphocytic leukemia (CLL) and treatment, it’s important to have honest, open discussions with your cancer care team.
 You should feel comfortable asking about anything, no matter how small it might seem.
-Here are some questions you might want to ask.
-Nurses, social workers, and other members of the treatment team may also be able to give you answers.

 • What is the stage (risk group) of the CLL, and what does that mean for me?